Boarding School Sexual Assault Lawyer

-However, boarding school officials could cause physical and psychological damage to a student under their care through various means including:
+However, boarding school officials could cause physical and psychological damage to a student under their care through various means, including:

-- Failed hiring practices including a lack of background checks
+- Failed hiring practices, including a lack of background checks

-- Negligent supervision of any student that could lead to child abuse
+- Negligent supervision of any student

 - Failure to retain quality staff

-- Exposure to sexual predators
+- Exposure to predators

-Any failure to provide the student with a safe environment could cost the boarding school its reputation and funds to defend school sex abuse cases.
+Any failure to provide the student with a safe environment could cost the boarding school its reputation and funds to defend against school sex abuse cases.

-Students or their parents could hold the school liable for any action or inaction that resulted in school sexual misconduct that harmed their child.
+Students or their parents could hold the school liable for any action or inaction that resulted in school misconduct that harmed their child.

-The school could also be liable if they failed to thoroughly investigate an abuse allegation or take action to prevent or stop further abuse of that student or other children.
+The school could also be liable if they failed to investigate an abuse allegation thoroughly or take action to prevent or stop further abuse of that student or other children.